RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Introduction

-Inspired by the recent advancements in retrieval-augmented NLP~\cite{borgeaud2022rag, ram2023conrag2}, we propose RAGDiffusion, a more general and efficient solution, by introducing Retrieval-Augmented Generation (RAG)~\cite{ram2023conrag2} to enhance \emph{\textbf{structural determinacy}} during the generation process.
-Our insight is to eliminate the inherent uncertainty of generative processes by assimilating structural representations and knowledge from external models and databases.
-This approach avoids the traditional method of heavily compressing visual concepts into a large model through costly training, thereby alleviating the burden on generative models.
-RAGDiffusion, as a RAG paradigm for addressing the issue of structural illusions, includes two processes: information aggregation based on retrieval, and conditional generation with omni-level fidelity.
-(1) {\textbf{Retrieval-based Structure Aggregation}: Contrastive learning~\cite{he2020moco, chen2020simclr} is introduced to train a dual tower network to extract multi-modal structure embeddings from images of two branches as well as attributes derived from a large language model (LLM)~\cite{bai2023qwen, achiam2023gpt}.
+We propose RAGDiffusion, as a Retrieval-Augmented Generation (RAG)~\cite{ram2023conrag2} paradigm including two processes: information aggregation based on retrieval, and conditional generation with omni-level fidelity, to address the issue of structural and texture distortion respectively.
+(1) {\textbf{Retrieval-based Structure Aggregation}: Our key insight lies in enhancing \emph{\textbf{structural determinacy}} through the assimilating of external structural landmarks and world knowledge, thereby rectifying visual models' misconceptions regarding garment structure, fitness and proportions.
+During RAG process, contrastive learning~\cite{he2020moco, chen2020simclr} is firstly introduced to train a dual tower network to extract multi-modal structure embeddings from images of two branches as well as attributes derived from a frozen large language model (LLM)~\cite{bai2023qwen, achiam2023gpt}.
 Considering potential encoding bias in real-world data, we propose a structure retrieval named Structure Locally Linear Embedding (SLLE) to project the predicted structure embedding towards a standard manifold~\cite{roweis2000lle, ye2023geneface++} as well as offer a silhouette landmark.
-The remapped latent structure embedding and the landmarks provide both \emph{soft} and \emph{hard} structure guidance respectively to eliminate structural hallucinations.
-(2) {\textbf{Omni-level Faithful Garment Generation}: To enhance the faithfulness of the standard garment, RAGDiffusion involves three-level alignment into the generation process of the diffusion model to provide feedback on \emph{\textbf{structure, pattern and decoding faithfulness}} for garment components.
-Specifically, we align spatial structure with Embedding Prompt Adapter and Landmark Guider, ensure the generated pattern detail matches the conditioning by ReferenceNet~\cite{hu2023animate}, and reduce distortion during reconstruction from VAE~\cite{kingma2013vae} by Parameter Gradual Encoding Adaptation (PGEA) to adapt the SDXL~\cite{podell2023sdxl} backbone to a more powerful VAE.
+The remapped latent structure embedding and the landmarks provide \emph{soft} and \emph{hard} structure guidance respectively through Embedding Prompt Adapter and Landmark Guider to eliminate structural hallucinations.
+(2) {\textbf{Omni-level Faithful Garment Generation}: RAGDiffusion establishes coarse-to-fine texture alignment for \emph{\textbf{pattern faithfulness}} and \emph{\textbf{detail faithfulness}} for generated garment.
+Specifically, we ensure the generated pattern matches the conditioning through ReferenceNet~\cite{hu2023animate}, a conditioning UNet isomorphic to the denoising UNet.
+However, problematic detail and logo artifacts persist partially due to resolution limitations of VAE decoders, rendering the generated images commercially unusable for e-commerce sellers, which is an under-addressed issue across prior research~\cite{velioglu2024tryoffdiff, xarchakos2024tryoffanyone, shen2024igr}.
+To mitigate reconstruction distortions inherent in original VAE~\cite{kingma2013vae}, we propose Parameter Gradual Encoding Adaptation (PGEA) to adapt the SDXL~\cite{podell2023sdxl} backbone to a more powerful VAE.